FelixOnline/v2/content/articles/2014-12-18-frieze-where-art-goes-to-die.md

 highlights:
 ---

 When men die, they enter into history.
 When statues die, they enter into art.
 This botany of death is what we call culture.
-These powerful opening lines from the 1953 film ‘_Les Statues Meurent Aussi_’ (‘_Statues Also Die_’) - originally made as a critique of the West’s consumerist attitude towards African art – resonated with me as I went around London’s 12th annual __Frieze Art Fair__, where art exists only as a commodity, a soulless husk.
+These powerful opening lines from the 1953 film ‘_Les Statues Meurent Aussi_’ (‘_Statues Also Die_’) - originally made as a critique of the West’s consumerist attitude towards African art – resonated with me as I went around London’s 12th annual Frieze Art Fair, where art exists only as a commodity, a soulless husk.

 I visited the fair last year and was quite upbeat; there was an air of youth and dynamism about it and you felt as if you might be seeing the ‘next big thing’.
 Of course, as with any fair, you were aware that the art on display was primarily there to be sold but you did occasionally forget this.
 It was a truly immersive art experience.